-Our team of construction accident lawyers is led by founding attorney, David Perecman.
-Every year, he is invited to spread his knowledge of New York’s Labor Law to other lawyers at the New York State Trial Lawyers Association (NYSTLA).
-John Keenan, a former trade union Business Agent and a union member, works alongside David as your Client Relations Coordinator.
-Our team also consists of construction site safety experts and engineers, as well as former police officers working as investigators.
+Our team of construction accident lawyers is led by founding attorney, David Perecman, who is one of the most highly experienced and skilled construction accident trial lawyers in New York.
+For years, he has led lectures for other lawyers at the New York State Trial Lawyers Association (NYSTLA) to spread his knowledge of New York’s Labor Law, a position he earned through years of experience and record-setting success.
+Our team also consists of a former trade union Business Agent and union member, construction site safety experts and engineers, as well as former police officers working as investigators.

 It is important to understand your rights following a construction accident.
 Whether you are an injured worker or a mourning family member who has lost a loved one, our legal team is here to help.
 In New York, if you are injured while performing daily work tasks, you are eligible to file a workers’ compensation claim.

 The benefits provided through workers’ compensation can include:

 These benefits can also include cash benefits, supplement benefits, durable medical goods benefits, pharmacy benefits, and many others.
 In cases where negligence is involved - whether on your part or your employer’s - you are still entitled to workers’ comp benefits.
 However, this may be the only legal avenue that allows you to pursue compensation from your employer in most cases.

 The NYC construction accident lawyers at The Perecman Firm, P.L.L.C. have the knowledge, skill, and expertise to help you resolve your case.
 Allow our firm to review your case and work with you to recover maximum compensation for your injuries.